uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 * any income from dividends
 * any Gift Aid contributions they have made

-Note: Any information currently provided via the existing Self Assessment process If a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.

-To carry back a loss, the customer should contact HMRC, who will be able to apply this manually.
+If a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.
+To carry back a loss the customer should contact HMRC.
+HMRC will apply this manually.

 ## When the customer is ready to crystallise

 The software will have to let HMRC know that the customer is ready to crystallise.
 You can do this by calling the Intent to crystallise API endpoint.
-This will start the crystallisation process in HMRC.
-It will trigger the business validation rules and generate a final liability calculation.
+This will start the crystallisation process and trigger the business validation rules and generate a final liability calculation.

 The intent to crystallise response includes a Calculation ID similar to the trigger calculation endpoint.
 Software will then have to retrieve the calculation using the ‘Retrieve a Tax Calculation’ endpoint to get the calculation output.